 An August 2022 paper (8) People with knee osteoarthritis are at increased risk of cardiovascular disease, due to higher prevalence of risk factors including dyslipidaemia, where statins are commonly prescribed.
 However, the effect of statins on muscles and symptoms in this population is unknown.
 To explore an answer, researchers followed people aged 40-70 years (mean age 55.7 years, 55.6% female) with knee osteoarthritis who received atorvastatin (Lipitor) 40 mg daily or placebo.
 What the researchers found was that those with symptomatic knee osteoarthritis, despite a trend for more myalgia (muscle pain), displayed no clear evidence of an adverse effect of atorvastatin on muscles, including those most relevant to knee joint health.

 As September 2021 paper (5) reaffirmed that results of statin use for joint pain and osteoarthritis remain inconclusive.
 Several traditional risk factors of atherosclerosis such as age, obesity, and altered lipid metabolism are shared with osteoarthritis.
 Metabolic abnormalities and atheromatous vascular disease are linked with systemic inflammation and progression of osteoarthritis .
 Hence, treatment of osteoarthritis with statins is expected to improve metabolic abnormalities and prevent osteoarthritis progression.
 Many studies which have addressed this issue found inconsistent results.

-Do statins cause muscle pain by causing muscle inflammation? inflammation in the muscles.
-What is worse is that the muscle inflammation continued after the patients stopped using the statins.
+Do statins cause muscle pain by causing muscle inflammation?
+In some patients muscle inflammation continued after the patients stopped using the statins.